 FICO Credit Scores: What Do They Mean?

-- Credit History - How long have you had credit?
+- Your Credit History - How long have you had credit?

-Improving your score
+Raising your FICO score

 Know your FICO